-Whenever a host sends a query for name resolving, the DNS process, first of all, checks its own stored records to resolve the name.
+Whenever a host sends a query for name resolving, the DNS process, first, checks its own stored records to resolve the name.
 If the record is not found in its own stored records, then it forwards the query to other servers to resolve the name.
 Once a name resolved and returned to the requesting server, the server for the time being stores the IP address in the event that the same name is requested again.
 The figure above illustrates that process.

 The DNS has two types of messages, query, and response.
 Both have the same format.
 The query message consists of a header and the question records and the response message contents of a header, question records, answer records, authoritative records, and additional records as shown in the figure.

-Header -The header is an important element for any message because header contains important control fields.
+The header is an important element for any message because header contains important control fields.
 In DNS messages, the header section carries several key control flags and is also where we find out which of the additional sections are even being used in the message.
 The header also states whether the message is a query or a response.
 The header for both query and response are the same as shown in the figure.
 The length of the header is 12 bytes.

 Fully Qualified Domain Name (FQDN)

 For understanding the DNS hierarchy It is essential to know about Fully Qualified Domain Name (FQDN).
 A fully qualified domain name (FQDN) consists of the hostname and domain name.
 The hostname are not case sensitive and can also contain alphabetic and numeric letters.
-An FQDN is the domain name that specifies its accurate site in the DNS hierarchy.
+An FQDN is the domain name that specifies its exact site in the DNS hierarchy.
 It specifies all domain levels including root and top-level domains.
 The example of FQDN is “mail.fschub.com” where “mail” is the hostname and the “fschub.com” is the domain name.

 The DNS uses a hierarchical system database for resolving name address.
 DNS uses domain names to form the hierarchy.
 The DNS hierarchy is comprised of the following five elements: